 Abdominoplasty, the cosmetic procedure commonly called a tummy tuck, is designed to remove loose skin from the abdomen and tighten the underlying muscles on the abdominal wall.
 After pregnancy or major weight loss, excess skin and stretched muscles can be a problem for many people.

-Dr. Richard Rand is a board certified plastic surgeon serving the greater Seattle area who specializes in tummy tucks.
+Dr. Richard Rand is a board-certified plastic surgeon serving the greater Seattle area who specializes in tummy tucks.
 Together with his expert staff at the Northwest Center for Aesthetic Plastic Surgery, Dr. Rand maintains a patient-first focus so you feel completely supported from consultation through recovery.
 If you’d like to learn more about the benefits of tummy tuck surgery, please don’t hesitate to contact our office in Bellevue today for more details.

 Choosing the Right Procedure: Full or Mini-Tummy Tuck

-Two basic types of tummy tuck surgery are performed by plastic surgeons today – the full and mini tuck.
+Two basic types of tummy tuck surgery are performed by plastic surgeons today – the full tummy tuck and mini tummy tuck.
 When excess skin and muscle laxity is limited to the area below the belly button, the mini tummy tuck may be appropriate.
 However, over 95% of candidates will benefit far more from the full tummy tuck rather than the mini.

-The Right Candidates for Abdominoplasty
+Candidates for Abdominoplasty

 - Problems with loose extra skin

 - Stretch marks on the lower abdomen from weight gain/loss or pregnancy

 - Weakened or stretched muscles from pregnancy